isalew/mermaid-sf/README.md

 <img src="config/img/Sample: Flow Setup.png" alt="Sample Flow Setup" width="600px" style="border: 1px solid black"/>

+**NOTE**: Use the "Click Target ID" flow attribute to pass any click event's name to the parent flow and invoke the parent flow's "next" event.
+This allows post-click behavior to be handled by the flow.

 ### Embed in a Record Page

 To use in a record page, pass a record ID into a flow, query the target text area field, and pass it into the Graph Definition flow attribute.
 Optionally, update the diagram in flow and update the record text area field.